 Breakdown of the usage of the date/time filter - Custom date vs the Preset values.

-Initial statistics show that about 50% of the total usage of new date/time filter is presets.
+Initial statistics show that over 75% of the total usage of new date/time filter is presets.

 Level filter selection was not responsive in real-time, we improved it.